SE-Melvin/Module-6-JupyterNotebook-Lab/README.md

 # Module-6-JupyterNotebook-Lab
-# Objective
+Objective
-# In this final assignment, you will:
+In this final assignment, I will:
-#    Create a Jupyter Notebook
+- Create a Jupyter Notebook
-#    Insert code and markdown cells
+- Insert code and markdown cells
-#    Share your notebook through GitHub
+- Share my notebook through GitHub